 Let me be clear as far as I can ascertain all United Reformed Churches are “Welcoming and Friendly”.
-By this I don’t mean all congregations claim that.
+By this, I don’t mean all congregations claim that.
 All congregations of all denominations claim that.
 What I mean is that from my own experience, I can only think of one congregation I have ever heard of as being unfriendly and that was a decade before the report.
-Also I have been reading Mystery Worshipper reports on Ship of Fools it seems to be a constant theme when talking about a United Reformed congregation.
+Also, I have been reading Mystery Worshipper reports on Ship of Fools it seems to be a constant theme when talking about a United Reformed congregation.

 I have sort of felt that when the growth experts, go on about how a church should be welcoming and friendly at least as far as the URC is concerned, they are preaching to the converted.
 We have sorted what being welcoming is at least as far as the reports go.
 People are not being turned away from the United Reformed Congregations in vast droves because the congregations are unwelcoming.
 It is not just a matter that congregation have to more welcoming and people will flood in.
-If I could suggest anything to the church people interested in Evangelism it would be that they let go of being a welcoming and friendly congregation and concentrated there efforts elsewhere.
+If I could suggest anything to the church people interested in Evangelism it would be that they let go of being a welcoming and friendly congregation and concentrated their efforts elsewhere.
 Being a “Welcoming and friendly” congregation only matters once you have people coming in.
 If those people never come in, then it does not matter how you perfect your skills at being “friendly and welcoming” you will not recruit anybody.

 So does a church being welcoming and friendly mean: